How to keep stylishly warm and dry without the bulk this winter

-But the trench, I do need.
-Maybe not a Burberry – well, not yet anyway.
+However, a trench coat I need.
+Maybe not a Burberry — well, not yet anyway.
 But the trench coat is an essential wardrobe piece.
 A classic basic, a sartorial staple, an urban uniform.
 And every woman needs a go-to, throw-it-on-and-you’re-out-the-door kinda coat.

 One of the great qualities of this time-honoured piece is its versatility.
 Like a trusted friend it will take you from the office to the opera, and see you through all seasons.

-Sex it up with a slick of red lippy and some killer heels, dress it down with a breton-style stripe T-shirt, jeans, ballet flats or white sneakers, or give it a twist with prints and coloured shoes.
+Sex it up with a slick of red lippy and some killer heels, dress it down with a breton-style stripe T-shirt, jeans or white sneakers, or give it a twist with a print top and coloured shoes.

 Girly or grunge?
 Classic or contemporary?
 The choice is yours.
 So versatile in fact, it almost makes it easier to justify purchasing a Burberry.
 (Think of the cost per ratio — the more you wear something, the cheaper it becomes).

 Every woman needs a trench coat and for a gal on a budget you’re spoilt for choice!
-Here’s three of the many that are available.
 So it’s time to go shopping.
+Ever stylishly yours …